Teaching and Learning

 At Leap Start Early Learning Child Care and Kindy we believe children learn through experience, through what and how they explore, through getting their hands dirty and taking safe risks, through creating, and through music, all in a safe environment.

 To this end our curriculum of Teaching and Learning is open-ended: instead of making the child fit the curriculum, we base what we do every day on the child and their needs, and extending them based on the here and now, not some educational goal in the future.
 For example, if a child shows an interest in art, we will adjust what we do to suit that interest, not make the child fit into what we’ve got planned for that day.

-Here are four more areas where Leap Start Early Learning Child Care and Kindy is a leader:
+Here are five more areas where Leap Start Early Learning Child Care and Kindy is a leader:

 - Yoga – is practised in all rooms every day based on age-appropriate exercises (for example in “Paradise” room 15 months to 2 years) we help children with individual stretching exercises whereas in the older rooms such as Kindy (4 to 5 years) they do poses such as stretching like a cat).